-Ah! you tell me, we speak only &#8220;from the point of view of brethren.&#8221;
+Ah! you tell me, we speak only "from the point of view of brethren."

 We are not speaking of words only.
 You do something, you are acting.
 And, tell us, are you acting according to the views of brethren?
 In that case, this view is true in your eyes.
 You raise up again.
 How raise again if nothing be fallen?
 The Church, its dispensation, you believe to be then in ruins.
-And you pretend to raise them up again with such an authority on God&#8217;s part, that if we do not recognize your work, we are *unable to obey I* or, according to the language of Mr. Merle, we are guilty of every possible sin, according to the principle laid down by James, if we are not subject to that which you do!
+And you pretend to raise them up again with such an authority on God's part, that if we do not recognize your work, we are *unable to obey*! or, according to the language of Mr. Merle, we are guilty of every possible sin, according to the principle laid down by James, if we are not subject to that which you do!

 My brethren, forgive us if we do not admit pretensions so exorbitant.
 We find in admitting the ruin (and you admit it,